Guisanpea/dotfiles/nvim/README.md

 ### Plugins
 My preffered plugin manager is [vim-plug][] which can be installed easily, just look onto their repository.

+After the installation execute :PlugInstall but first do :checkhealth because some plugins depend on the python neovim library for example

 [vim-plug]: https://github.com/junegunn/vim-plug